benchmark-driver/benchmark-driver/README.md

 ### Pluggable & Fully Featured

-- Flexible and real-time output format in ips, execution time, ~markdown table~, etc.
+- Flexible and real-time output format in ips, execution time, markdown table, etc.
 - Runner and output are all pluggable
-- ~Integrated benchmark support using external libraries~
+- Bundler integration for benchmark that requires gems

 ### Flexible Interface